 The finding that depreciations pass through more strongly than appreciations confirms that Thai import prices, set by exporters, may be rigid downwards.
 More specifically, our findings are consistent with theories of downward nominal price rigidities where there is typically resistance for prices to be revised downwards than to be increased upwards.
 That is, in response to a local currency appreciation, exporters facing increased price competitiveness are able to raise their good prices to increase markup, hence curtailing the ERPT.
 On the contrary, there is more reluctance to cut prices when facing lower price competitiveness due to a Thai baht depreciation.
 The impact of exchange rate changes in this latter case thus passes strongly into import prices in local currency.
 A related explanation is put forth by Delatte and López-Villavicencio (2012), who attribute the stronger ERPT during depreciations to a weak competition structure.
 This is likely the case in emerging market economies, whose importers have limited power against their trade partners.
 Exporters, therefore, have low incentives to reduce margins, hence passing on the losses from a currency depreciation onto product prices.
-18

-Our results on directional asymmetry echo the empirical findings of Brun-Aguerre et al. (2017) who analyze ERPT to import prices for 33 developed and emerging countries, as well as Webber (2000) who investigates asymmetric long-run pass-through of exchange rates into import prices for 8 Asian economies.
-Furthermore, they are similar to Delatte and López-Villavicencio (2012) who find that for developed countries, depreciations pass through to the general price level more strongly than appreciations in both the short and long run.
+Our results on directional asymmetry echo the empirical findings of Brun-Aguerre et al. (2017) who analyze ERPT to import prices for 33 developed and emerging countries, as well as Webber (2000) who investigates asymmetric pass-through for 8 Asian economies.
+Furthermore, they are similar to Delatte and López-Villavicencio (2012) who find that, for developed countries, depreciations pass through to the general price level more strongly than appreciations.
 Based on a comparable micro dataset, Berner (2011) and Kim et al. (2019) also document similar findings for Germany and the US.